MASPlanes/MASPlanes/docs/Tutorial.rst

 --------------------------------------------------------

-This tutorial is a walk-through on how to implement a coordination mechanism for the planes, based on parallel single-item auctions.
+This tutorial is a walk-through on how to implement a coordination mechanism in *MASPlanes*, based on parallel single-item auctions.
 Therefore, we start by quickly explaining what parallel single-item auctions are, and how they can help in solving the coordination problem represented by *MASPlanes*.
 Thereafter, we will jump into the implementation details, until we end up with